openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > **Receiver-Supplied**, An array of URIs identifying the set of events that the Receiver requested.
 A Receiver SHOULD request only the events that it understands and it can act on.
 This is configurable by the Receiver.
 A Transmitter MUST ignore any array values that it does not understand.
+This MUST not be an empty list.

 events_delivered